-The Infrastructure delivery Plan (IDP) is part of the evidence base informing the preparation of spatial policy in the Local Development Framework (LDF).
-The LDF will play an important role in delivering the vision set out in the Sustainable Community Strategy for Kensington and Chelsea.
 The purpose of the IDP is to provide an infrastructure assessment for the Borough.
 This has included working in partnership with physical, social and green infrastructure providers to establish what infrastructure provision there is in the Borough, and identify any gaps or capacity issues within this existing provision.